mathaywarduk/jericho-staging/faqs.md

 See <a href="https://booking.resdiary.com/widget/Standard/RestaurantJericho/37740" target="_blank">reservations</a> for the most up-to-date details.

-Our evening tasting menu is available Friday to Saturday at 7pm.
-Dinner usually finishes around 10.30pm so we would advise booking taxis between 10.30pm and 11pm.
+Our evening tasting menu is available **Thursday to Saturday at 7pm**.
+The Bar is open from 6.30pm for Pre Dinner drinks.

-Our WIP evenings are on Thursdays only at 7pm, dinner usually finishes at 9.30pm.
+(We would advise booking taxis between 10.45pm and 11pm.)

-Our bar is open Friday and Saturday from 6.30pm.
+Our WIP evenings are on **Wednesday Nights ONLY at 7pm**, dinner usually finishes at 9.30pm.
+The Bar is not open on a WIP Evening.

 ## Do you have parking?